what we do

 This understanding (intervening upstream to impact downstream) and its application helps us create solutions that remain relevant despite a change in organizational systems, processes, or priorities.

-Our focus on embracing the core values isn’t just a “feel-good” intention.
+Our focus on doing good isn’t just an idealistic intention.
 A robust line of research supports our firm belief that organizations that serve a pro-social meaning are the ones likely to survive over the long-term, have lower turnover, and deliver better financial returns.

 #3.
 Integrating cutting-edge science is the key to creating “sticky” solutions

-Solutions anchored in a single person’s experience are vulnerable to biases and unlikely to remain relevant for the long-term.
-Instead, solutions that leverage the science, particularly the recent developments in neuroscience, that have been validated in multiple research studies, and that have been offered across several platforms and vetted by a large number of people, are more likely to inspire sustained behavior change.
+Solutions that leverage the science, particularly neuroscience, that have been validated in multiple research studies, and that have been offered across several platforms and vetted by a large number of people, are more likely to inspire sustained behavior change.

 #4.
 Customization is essential